Skip to main content

 2. In IE live casinos, this step is equivalent to making a deposit and claiming a bonus, then accessing the relevant live craps room.

-3. The player will then be given the appropriate value of chips by the boxman, who counts out the funds from the casino bankroll.
+3. The boxman then gives the player the appropriate value of chips and counts out the funds from the casino bankroll.

 4. In online settings, your funds are credited automatically.